Srikanth-AD/Podcastwala/README.md

 ```

 ### License
-Scrumwala is licensed under the MIT license.
+Podcastwala is licensed under the MIT license.
 If you find something wrong with the code or think it could be improved, I welcome you to create an <a href="https://github.com/modestkdr/Podcastwala/issues">issue</a> or submit a pull request!